The way we pay for health care has consequences for quality and cost.

 Accountable Care Organizations (ACOs) – Accountable Care Organizations are coordinated delivery systems that reward providers who deliver lower-cost, higher-quality care for a given population of patients.

-A typical ACO would include a hospital, primary care physicians, specialists and other health professionals.
+A typical ACO would include a hospital, primary care clinicians, specialists and other health professionals.
 The idea is that the more providers collaborate, and are rewarded for improving the health of a group of patients, the better and more cost-effective our health system will be.

 Large, integrated delivery systems like the Mayo Clinic in Minnesota, Geisinger in Pennsylvania and Intermountain Healthcare in Utah serve as real-life examples of accountable entities with reputations for high-value care.
-Since about 80 percent of physicians have small practices, however, implementing this model poses structural and political challenges and there are no ready payment schemes.
+Since about 80 percent of clinicians have small practices, however, implementing this model poses structural and political challenges and there are no ready payment schemes.

 In Maine we currently have three ACO pilots underway: the PenBay/State Employee Health Commission/Aetna ACO, the MaineGeneral/State Employee Health Commission/University of Maine System/Cigna ACO, and the Eastern Maine Health System/University of Maine System, Anthem Blue Cross Blue Shield ACO.